ede1998/nix-config/README.md

 ## Adding overlays

 Found some outdated package on nixpkgs you need the latest version of?
-Perhaps you want to apply a patch to fix a behaviour you don't like?
-Nix makes it easy and manageble with overlays!
+Perhaps you want to apply a patch to fix a behavior you don't like?
+Nix makes it easy and manageable with overlays!

 Use the `overlays/default.nix` file for this.